Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2/README.md

 1. Test your `index.html` file in Chrome and Internet Explorer.
 Do you see your output in the developer tools console?

-1. Chrome shoudl successfully display the data.
+1. Chrome should successfully display the data.
 But Internet Explorer and Firefox will not work due to the ES6 code.
 We will address this in the next section.